Generalized duality, Hamiltonian formalism and new brackets: Hamiltonian formulation of singular Lagrangian systems

 where

-are given functions which determine dynamics of the singular Lagrangian system in the \textquotedblleft degenerate\textquotedblright \ sector.
+are given functions which determine dynamics of the singular Lagrangian system in the \textquotedblleft degenerate\textquotedblright\ sector.
 The functions $B_{\alpha}\left( q^{A},p_{i}\right) $ are independent of the unresolved velocities $v^{\alpha}$ since $\operatorname{rank}W_{AB}=r$.
-One should also take into account that now Note that before imposing the Lagrange equations (\ref{ph}) (while solving the Clairaut equation (\ref{cl})), the arguments of $L\left( q^{A},v^{A}\right) $ were treated as independent variables.
+One should also take into account that now

+Note that before imposing the Lagrange equations (\ref{ph}) (while solving the Clairaut equation (\ref{cl})), the arguments of $L\left( q^{A},v^{A}\right) $ were treated as independent variables.

 A passage to an analog of the Hamiltonian formalism can be done by the standard procedure: consider the full differential of both sides of (\ref{hm}) and use the supremum condition (\ref{pp}), which gives (note that in previous sections the Lagrange equations of motion (\ref{leq}) were not used)